KenKundert/nestedtext/doc/file_format.rst

 **End of file**:

-    The last character in a *NestedText* document file is a newline.
+    The last character in a *NestedText* document file is a newline, though this is generally not enforced when reading a document.

 **Result**:

     When a document is converted from *NestedText* the result is a hierarchical collection of dictionaries, lists and strings.
-All dictionary keys are strings.
+The leaf values are all strings, as are all dictionary keys.